 Reset the kit.

-Observe that LED 1 is blinking (firmware is running) and LED 3 is turned on (device is Fast Pair discoverable).
+Observe that LED 1 is blinking (firmware is running) and LED 3 is lit (device is Fast Pair discoverable).
 This means that the device is now working as Fast Pair Provider and is advertising.

 On the Android device, go to Settings > Google > Devices & sharing (or Device connections, depending on your Android device configuration) > Devices.

-Move the Andoid device close to the Fast Pair Provider that is advertising.
+Move the Android device close to the Fast Pair Provider that is advertising.

 Wait for Android device’s notification about the detected Fast Pair Provider.
-The notification is similar to the following one:
+If you use the Model ID certified by Google, the notification is similar to the following:

 The device model name and displayed logo depend on the data provided during the device model registration.

 Tap the Connect button to initiate the connection and trigger the Fast Pair procedure.
-After the procedure is finished, the pop-up is updated to inform about successfully completed Fast Pair procedure.
-LED 2 turns on to indicate that the device is connected with the Bluetooth Central.
+After the procedure has completed, the pop-up is updated to inform about successfully completed Fast Pair procedure.
+LED 2 is lit to indicate that the device is connected with the Bluetooth Central.

-Some Android devices might disconnect right after the Fast Pair procedure is finished.
+Some Android devices might disconnect right after the Fast Pair procedure has completed.
 Go to Settings > Bluetooth and tap on the bonded Fast Pair Provider to reconnect.

-The connected Fast Pair Provider can now be used to control audio volume of the Bluetooth Central.
+You can now use the connected Fast Pair Provider to control audio volume of the Bluetooth Central.

 Press Button 2 to increase the audio volume.